BenUCL/Reef-acoustics-and-AI/README.md

 3. audio_dir: 1.4GB of sample audio files – this is the full dataset used in previous work [Williams et al (2022)](https://doi.org/10.1016/j.ecolind.2022.108986).
 4. Results folder:
-    - full_dataset_features: *csv* files of the feature sets generated from each one-minute recording for all three datasets used in Williams et al. (2023).
     - CNN_predictions: *csv* files of the trained CNN class prediction for the habitat and site tasks for all three datasets.
 These predictions are used in the Trained_CNN accuracy_calculator_script
     - mini_batches_train: mini_batch_files of features generated from the sample audio in audio_dir.
 This if for users who wish to run the CNN_training script but wish to skip the CNN_minibtach_creation script.
 If Running the CNN_minibtach_creation, these files will be overwritten with identical files.
     - trained_CNN_saved_model: produced by the Produce_a_custom_pretrained_CNN script when using the sample audio.
 These files will be overwritten with identical files if users choose to run this script.